Skip to content

 • Step 1: roadmap-planner maps architectural changes to JDP activities and sequences them into a phased roadmap.

-• Step 2: technical-writer integrates all previous deliverables into the final "Blueprint for a Basic Global Geodesy Supply Chain."
+• Step 2: technical-writer integrates all previous deliverables into the final "Blueprint for a Robust Global Geodetic Supply Chain."

 • Step 3: quality-assurance performs a final, comprehensive review of the entire Blueprint and Roadmap.

 • Step 4 (GATEWAY): Final Human Review & Sign-off.
 Formal approval of the quality-assured Blueprint and Roadmap.
-The final delivery milestone is recorded in docs/project/decisions.md.
+The final delivery milestone is recorded in outputs/project/decisions.md.

 • Validation Output: outputs/5_blueprint_final_report.md (and finalized Context Graph snapshot).